 Treasures of Nimrud

-In the 1988 there were found three royal tombs with incredible amount of treasure inside: some 50 kg of gemstones, gold, jewellery.
+In 1988 there were found three royal tombs with an incredible amount of treasure inside: some 50 kg of gemstones, gold, jewelry.
 Among the treasure was a crown of ancient Assyrian queen’s crown, gold plates.
 This treasure was packed in five large wooden boxes and brought to Baghdad.
-Happily this treasure thus far has survived the turmoil of history and Iraq’s National Museum has a control over it.
+Happily, this treasure thus far has survived the turmoil of history and Iraq’s National Museum has control over it.

 Bulldozing of the city

 In the middle of 2014 this area was occupied by the Islamic State of Iraq and the Levant.
 Seems that elimination of the achievements of humanity is one of their priorities – anything that is considered by them to be un-Islamic needs to be destroyed and thus they are duly burning books and unique manuscripts, destroying ancient artworks and even whole ancient cities.
 Thus far (March 2015) it is not known how extensive is the damage to Nimrud, but it seems to be significant.